 Division of Drinking Water's Recycled Water Information

-- Draft Report to Legislature on the Feasibility of Developing Uniform Water Recycling Criteria for Direct Potable Reuse is available for public comment
+- State Water Board delivers Report to Legislature on the Feasibility of Developing Uniform Water Recycling Criteria for Direct Potable Reuse

-- The State Water Board adopted the Water Reclamation Requirements for Recycled Water Use (General Order) at its June 7, 2016 board meeting.
+- State Water Board adopted the Water Reclamation Requirements for Recycled Water Use (General Order) at its June 7, 2016 board meeting.

 - Regulations for groundwater replenishment using recycled water became effective on June 18, 2014.
 They've been incorporated into Recycled Water-Related Regulations at the Division of Drinking Water's Law Book.